JUMP TO A TOPIC

 The symptoms of stage 1 mesothelioma include coughing, shortness of breath, low-grade fever, fluid buildup in the chest or stomach, nausea, weight loss and decreased appetite.
 They are usually mild.

 There is no cure for mesothelioma, even in the earliest stage.
 However, stage 1 mesothelioma has the best overall prognosis and is the most treatable.
-The average prognosis for stage 1 mesothelioma is two years, although patients who receive successful surgery with other treatment options have improved survival of around 30 months.
+The average prognosis for stage 1 mesothelioma is 2 years, although patients who receive successful surgery with other treatment options have improved survival of around 30 months.

 A stage 1 mesothelioma diagnosis is rare, mostly due to the difficulty detecting the cancer at this stage.
 In one study, only 12% of mesothelioma cases were diagnosed in stage 1.